pyeventsourcing/eventsourcing/README.md

         return self.repository.get(dog_id)
 ```

-Use the library's `Aggregate` base class to define event-sourced aggregates.
+Define event-sourced aggregates with the library's `Aggregate` base class.
 Use the `@event` decorator to specify aggregate events from method signatures.
-Aggregate events will be triggered when the methods are called.
+Aggregate events are triggered when decorated methods are called.

 ```python
 from eventsourcing.domain import Aggregate, event